Black Caviar: Breeding career

 On 17 April 2013, it was announced that Black Caviar was officially retired from racing.
 Trainer Peter Moody said, "The connections of the horse and I decided 25 was a great number and she did us proud on Saturday."
 Shortly after, a life-sized bronze statue, by sculptor Mitch Mitchell, of the champion mare was unveiled in the township of Nagambie.

 In the early morning hours of 13 September 2014, Black Caviar gave birth to her first foal, a bay filly by Exceed And Excel.
 Oscietra was retired aged three after winning two of her five starts.

 Her second foal, Prince Of Caviar, a colt by Sebring was foaled in September 2015.

 In 2016, Black Caviar foaled a filly by Snitzel, followed in 2017 by a filly by More than Ready.

 In 2017 and 2018, Black Caviar produced a colt and a filly by I Am Invincible.
 The filly, Invincible Caviar, won four of her eight starts before dying in 2023.
 In 2020 there was no foal, following an unsuccessful covering.

 Persian Caviar, by Written Tycoon, was foaled in 2021 and won on her debut in December 2024.
 There was no foal in 2022, following two unsuccessful coverings.
-In 2023, Black Caviar foaled a coat by Autumn Sun.
+In 2023, Black Caviar foaled a colt by The Autumn Sun.

 Black Caviar was euthanized on 17 August 2024, a day after giving birth to a colt by Snitzel.
 She had been suffering from laminitis for several weeks..
 The foal died days later.